Kanishapradhan13/Kanishapradhan13.github.io/_posts/2024-03-19-DBS101_FlippedClass5.md

 We were divided into 4 different groups and the first group was given the task of presenting about the first and second normal forms(1NF and 2NF).
 As we were the first group we shared that:

 1. ### The first normal form(1NF)
 is basically the first step of the normalization process.
-1NF is used to make the tables easier to extend and to retrive data from it whenever required.
+1NF is used to make the tables easier to extend and to retrieve data from it whenever required.
 There are 4 rules we need to follow to design the database:

  - Single valued attributes: each column should have a single value.
  - Attribute domain should not change:each values in the column should be of the same type.